herbeeg/aotnr-cli/README.md

 There are seven available **Republics** to join, based on who you want to group up with and ultimately, what your favourite colour is:

-- Red
+- Aether Red
-- Orange
+- Equine Orange
-- Yellow
+- Oolong Yellow
-- Green
+- Nebula Green
-- Blue
+- Raptor Blue
-- Violet
+- Encore Violet
-- Purple
+- Pewter Purple

 While there are no entry requirements for each **Republic**, the hope is that certain types of users will gravitate towards specific ones based on their personality, as well as **Skills** and **Traits**.
 There is no guarantee that this will be the case and diversity within each **Republic** will always be promoted.

-### Joining republics
+### Joining Republics

+### Switching Republics

+Users can change which **Republic** they are assigned to every thirty days so make sure you choose wisely when you make the switch!
+Staying within your **Republic** is encouraged so you can build up rapport with your peers but there are occasions where, naturally, personalities don't gel together or users are looking for something different.

+For any urgent transfer requests, please contact me [here](mailto:admin@jonherbst.dev).

 ## Posting updates